ExplodingTuna/uhdas_ladcp_terminal/README.md

 ![Screenshot_2024-02-02_12-14-13](https://github.com/ExplodingTuna/uhdas_ladcp_terminal/assets/146979376/89f1556b-a4f9-42a2-90c3-bf0fd6c7fd68)

 # Installation
-This installation guide was tested with Debian Bookworm and python 3.
+This installation guide was tested with Debian Bookworm and Ubuntu 22.04 using python 3.
 This guide may not work with other Linux distributions or may need some adjustments.

 ## Install requirements
 Make sure user is part of the dialout group before beggining.